 There are mutliple ways of taking an intro or ending a jazz tune, the truth is that you can play whatever you want.
 You can start from the V of the key, simply play the last 4 or 8 bars of the tune, try to incorporate a turnaroud and its several variations, the list is long....

 You''ll find in this lesson 10 jazz guitar progressions with tabs, standard notation and audio files that work both as intros and endings for any jazz standards in C major.
 Altough all these exercises are in the key of C major, it is possible and very important to transpose them in any key.
-The general purpose of this lesson is to adapt these lines to your favorite tunes.

 In jazz, there are many types of turnarounds and progressions that eventually we all must encounter.
 A key part of how you practice should be in preparing yourself for these progressions and turnarounds.
 Whether that is by learning a shed-full of Parker’s II V I licks, by practicing exercises over progressions or even by learning a new standard.
 The end result is that you are better equipped to deal with what is in front of you in the moment on the bandstand.